 - Mean Reversion Strategies: Mean reversion strategies assume that the price of an asset will eventually revert to its mean or average value.
 Traders using this approach identify situations where the price deviates significantly from its historical average and take positions that anticipate a reversal back towards the mean.

-- Breakout Strategies: Breakout strategies focus on identifying key levels of support or resistance in the market.
+- Breakout Trading Strategies: Breakout strategies focus on identifying key levels of support or resistance in the market.
 When the price breaks through these levels, it is seen as a potential signal for a significant move in the same direction.
 Traders using breakout strategies aim to take advantage of these breakout movements.

 - Statistical Arbitrage Strategies: Statistical arbitrage strategies involve identifying pricing inefficiencies or statistical mispricings in related assets.
 Traders analyze the historical relationship between two or more assets and take advantage of temporary divergences by simultaneously buying and selling these assets.